heyspacebuck/SMOL/Code examples/readme.md

 ## 3. Pseudorandom number generator

-The ATTiny10 and ATTiny5 have an ADC which we can connect to pin 3 (which on SMOL isn't connected to anything).
-I'm hoping that, by reading the least significant bits of the 8-bit analog reading, we'd get a fairly random number from environmental noise.
+The ATTiny10 and ATTiny5 have an ADC which we can connect to PB0 (Pin 1, which on SMOL isn't connected to anything).
+By reading the least significant bit of the 8-bit analog reading, we get a fairly random result from environmental noise!
+Right now I'm just using this to set the motor on or off at one-second intervals.

 ## 4. Morse code "I Love You"

-"If I had a little telegraph tapping in my brain / It would tap out Morse code 'I Love You'" --Devo, "The Words Get Stuck In My Throat" (Okay, so it's a cover of a song from "War of the Gargantuas" but I only know it because of Booji Boy)
+"If I had a little telegraph tapping in my brain / It would tap out Morse code 'I Love You'" --Devo, "The Words Get Stuck In My Throat" (Okay, so it's a cover of a song from _War of the Gargantuas_ but I only know it because of Booji Boy)

-I want to make this easier to customize (i.e. put in any Morse code message) but I haven't figured out how to fit it in the given program memory.
+The Morse alphabet (A-Z, no numbers or punctuation yet) is included in `MorseAlphabet.cpp`.
+Simply change the functions called in the main .cpp file and you could spell out whatever you want!